Friendly and Client-Focused Representation for Families in Osage, Washington and Nowata Counties

 The adoption process can be lengthy.
 One of the most important steps of the process is the home study, also called the home residency, during which the adoptee must reside in their adoptive home for at least 6 months before the adoption can be finalized.

 Family law matters can be confusing and complicated to handle on your own.
-Whether you have questions about child custody, guardianship, or adoption in Oklahoma, let a qualified and experienced professional help.
+Whether you have questions about child custody, guardianship, or adoption in Oklahoma, let a qualified and experienced family lawyer in Osage County help.
 Shoemake Law Office takes a client-oriented approach on all their cases to ensure they fight for the outcome you want.

 A lifelong Oklahoman, Bransford H. Shoemake was admitted to the Oklahoma Bar Association in 1982 and has practiced in the state ever since.